Taxi Media: Promotions

-From the start of a campaign through to completion, Taxi Media advise on what will work well on a taxi format.
+Usually during the lifecycle of a campaign, Taxi Media advise on they think or assume will work well on a taxi format.
 This includes concept art mock-ups, artwork creation, print relationships, special build sourcing, quality assurance, campaign photography and videography.

-Taxi Media's brand activation services span from VIP chauffeuring, product sampling to showcasing adverts on various formats.
-In a campaign launched by opera singer Katherine Jenkins, the finest materials were used to bring Lindt & Sprüngli's Lindor 'Moment of Bliss' proposition to the forefront of the consumer experience.
-As well as presenting the perfect opportunity to travel in style, passengers were prompted to enjoy complimentary Lindor truffles, with dedicated messages on the digital screen inside the taxi.
+Current offerings span from VIP chauffeuring, product sampling to showcasing adverts on various formats.

 Taxi advertising formats

 There are many formats of taxi advertising that have been popularised in the UK.
 A full Livery or Taxi Wrap is whereby the entire black cab is covered in an advertisement.
 Other formats are Supersides, digital tops and digital screens inside the taxi.

 In 2001, Taxi Media began offering advertising on the flip up seats inside.

 In 2001, Taxi Media began offering advertising on flip up seats.